Jarvis-Consulting-Group/jarvis_data_eng-KalaivaniKG/README.md

 # Kalaivani KG .
 Jarvis Consulting

 I graduated with a Bachelor of Engineering in Computer Science.
 I have around 7 years of experience in the IT industry.
 Highly skilled in troubleshooting and performance tuning with interaction in data analytics and processes.
 I offer demonstrated strengths in database management and visualization.
 I am confident in providing feedback to management that will mitigate risks, identify, and address gaps with source systems and improve processes based on data.
-I create reports, dashboards, and other visualizations on data associated with customers, and business processes to provide insights to senior management and business in support of decision-making efforts.
-Besides, I have exceptional communication, interpersonal and analytical skills, very organized, self-motivated, and successful at carrying out tasks individually and in team environments.
+I create reports, dashboards, and other visualizations on data associated with customers, and business processes to provide insights to senior management and business in support of decision-making efforts.And I have exceptional communication, interpersonal and analytical skills, very organized, self-motivated, and successful at carrying out tasks individually and in team environments.

 ## Skills

-**Business Skills:** collaboration, communication, Organization, Analytical
+**Business Skills:** Good collaboration, communication, Organization, Data Analytical, Documentation

-**Technical Skills:** RDBMS/SQL, Python, Linux/Bash, Data Analytics, Agile/Scrum, Git, Docker
+**Technical Skills:** RDBMS/SQL, Python, Linux/Bash, Agile/Scrum, Git, Docker, IBM Cognos, Power BI

 ## Jarvis Projects